Caldarie/flutter_tflite_audio/README.md

           );
 ```

-b) For those using decoded wav:
+    b.
+For those using decoded wav:

 ```dart
 //For decoded wav, use these parameters